anatolydryga/motif_seach_example/README.md

 #Motif Search

-See Rmd for code and html for result.
+See Rmd for code and pdf for result.